ycm-core/YouCompleteMe/README.md

 YcmCompleter subcommands
 ------------------------

-[See the docs for the `YcmCompleter` command before tackling this section.]
+NOTE: See the docs for the `YcmCompleter` command before tackling this section.

 The invoked subcommand is automatically routed to the currently active semantic completer, so `:YcmCompleter GoToDefinition` will invoke the `GoToDefinition`